sinclairzx81/typebox/readme.md

 ## Formats

 Use the `Format` module to define custom string formats.
 Formats offer greater flexibility over [string patterns](https://json-schema.org/understanding-json-schema/reference/regular_expressions.html) to validate complex string encodings.
-This module is shared between the TypeCompiler and Value modules and may be accessed when calling `Check(...)` functions.
+This module is shared between the TypeCompiler and Value modules and may be accessed when calling respective `Check(...)` functions.
 TypeBox does not provide any built in formats by default.

 The Format module is an optional import.